Basic Usage

 The list might change depending on the available plugins.
 Let’s execute the ‘Base.MorphologicalOperations’ algorithm on our image:

->>> imfusion.execute_algorithm('Base.MorphologicalOperations', [img])
+>>> imfusion.execute_algorithm('Base.MorphologicalOperations', data_list)

 [imfusion.SharedImageSet(size: 1, [imfusion.SharedImage(USHORT width: 512 height: 512 spacing: 0.661813x0.661813x1 mm)])]

-The first argument is the id of the algorithm we want to execute and the second one a list of input images.
-Each algorithm only works on a particular set of inputs, e.g. some algorithm will only work on 2D ultrasound images.
-If an algorithm is incompatible with the given input data, a imfusion.IncompatibleError will be generated.
-Check the algorithm documentation to find out what input a particular algorithm expects.
+The first argument is the id of the algorithm we want to execute and the second one is a list of input images.
+Each algorithm requires a particular set of inputs, e.g., some algorithms will only work on 2D ultrasound images.
+If an algorithm is incompatible with the given input data, a IncompatibleError is raised.
+Check the algorithm’s documentation to find out what input a particular algorithm expects.

 By default, the ‘Morphological Operations’ algorithm performs dilation with a size of 3.
-These parameters can be changed by passing an optional imfusion.Properties object to imfusion.execute_algorithm().
-To figure out which parameters are supported use imfusion.algorithm_properties():
+These parameters can be changed by passing an optional Properties object to execute_algorithm().
+To see which parameters are supported, use algorithm_properties():

->>> p = imfusion.algorithm_properties('Base.MorphologicalOperations', [img])
+>>> p = imfusion.algorithm_properties('Base.MorphologicalOperations', data_list)

 >>> p.params()

-For more information about the algorithms and their configurations please consult the user documentation of the ImFusion Suite.
+For more information about the algorithms and their configurations, please consult the user documentation of the ImFusion Suite.

-The imfusion.Properties class is similar to a Python dict: it stores key-value pairs and a list of attributes for each key.
+The Properties class is similar to a Python dict.
+It stores key-value pairs along with a list of attributes for each key.

 Let’s change the pixel size of the dilation to 5: